pachterlab/gget/docs/src/en/elm.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget elm 🎭
 Locally predict Eukaryotic Linear Motifs from an amino acid sequence or UniProt ID using data from the [ELM database](http://elm.eu.org/).
 Return format: JSON (command-line) or data frame/CSV (Python).
-This module resturns two data frames (or JSON formatted files) (see examples).
+This module returns two data frames (or JSON formatted files) (see examples).

 Before using `gget elm` for the first time, run `gget setup elm` / `gget.setup("elm")` once (also see [`gget setup`](setup.md)).